perama-v/perama-v.github.io/docs/cairo/deployment_options.md

 A user may interact with the StarkEx contract directly to lock funds.
 Those funds are then available as a layer two asset.
 Cairo programs can use those funds to trade assets, and this activity is then recorded as a proof which is sent, through SHARP, to the on chain verifier.
-The StarkEx contract queries the verifier to learn about the trade(s) that occured.
+The StarkEx contract queries the verifier to learn about the trade(s) that occurred.
-Simultaneously, any other Cario program proof may "ride" in the same transaction and be used in another program (E.g., a competitor trading contract SuperTraderEx).
+Simultaneously, any other Cairo program proof may "ride" in the same transaction and be used in another program (E.g., a competitor trading contract SuperTraderEx).

 In summary, SHARP-based programs involve:
 - Sharing of the costs of proof submission to Ethereum (Ropsten and Mainnet).
-- Fully customisable appliication design.
+- Fully customisable application design.
 - Full access to hints, a facet of Cairo programming that is a complex but powerful and expressive feature.
 - Full use of the Cairo common library.
 - Manual management of the state of an application.
 (E.g. An application designer must architect how a Cairo program becomes aware of the current state of the system?).

 This last point is where StarkNet has an advantage.
-StarkNet allows a Cario program to read values stored by previous proof submissions.
+StarkNet allows a Cairo program to read values stored by previous proof submissions.
 In SHARP-based applications, this information must be encoded in the `input.json` file supplied to a Cairo program at the time of proving.